 Tightening the UK Ofcom regulations, for example by restricting programmes with tobacco and/or alcohol imagery to broadcast after the 9pm watershed, would help reduce young people’s exposure to these behaviours (Barker et al., 2021; Khan 2022).
 Working with soap opera producers and writers to inform them about the harmful effects of tobacco and alcohol, and the potential influence these on-screen behaviours can have on social norms should be considered as a potential public health intervention.
 Hollyoaks did not feature any tobacco use and remains popular, so this would be a prime example to showcase how removing tobacco consumption could be achieved without detriment to storylines and viewing figures.
 Restricting alcohol use may be more challenging given that soap operas have traditionally been based around a bar/pub and this most likely provides the editorial justification required under the Ofcom regulations.
 To balance this, producers should consider portrayal of stories that illustrate the short and long-term harms of alcohol use.
 Implementing legislation to prohibit alcohol advertising prior to the 9pm watershed is another potential measure to reduce young people’s exposure.
 This would align with the World Health Organization SAFER initiative which supports governments to reduce harmful alcohol use and consequences, and has five strategic actions, one of which is to enforce comprehensive restrictions or bans on alcohol advertising (World Health Organization 2018).

-Limitations of this study
+Limitations

 While we explored three long-running UK soap operas, there are others that we did not include.
 We focused on soap operas and did not include other programme types, such as dramas, or changes in the media landscape such as video-on-demand services which are becoming increasingly popular (Barker et al., 2019a).
 While we utilised the TRILT service and coded the broadcasted content in its entirety at the time of first airing, we acknowledge that advertising content would likely differ depending on the viewer’s location or if watching on a streaming or ‘catch-up’ service.
 Our sample covered two one-week periods in three different years so we are unable to pinpoint the exact timing of behaviour changes.
 It is likely that tobacco and alcohol occurrences would have been higher if actual use and implied use of the same behaviour were both coded.
-Further research could assess the impact of these behaviours on viewers.
+Further research could assess the impact of these behaviours on viewers, and also analyse the impact of exposure from how tobacco and alcohol are portrayed.
 We used one-minute interval coding which can result in both underestimation and overestimation if lots of occurrences take place in short periods of time or if short occurrences extend over two intervals.
 Frequency analysis would have been an alternative approach where all visual appearances are counted, irrespective of duration, and this has been used in alcohol studies (Purves & Critchlow 2021).
+We also did not analyse the number and duration of advertisements for the two soap operas we studied where adverts were included, and whether this changed over the sample period.
+Given the rigid format of these television shows we think this is unlikely to have altered substantially between 2002 and 2022.

 Conclusion